-This has been enforced since 2006 and provides call centers with a set of standards to follow if they wish to process credit card payments.
+It has enforced this since 2006 and provides call centers with a set of standards to follow if they wish to process credit card payments.

 Truth In Lending Act:

 This act stipulates that call centers inform customers about interest rates, terms, late fees and anything else that affects them in relation to loans.

-If any of these are relevant to your call center, it is vital that your agents receive the training they need to follow them.
+If any of these apply to your call center, it is vital that your agents receive the training they need to follow them.

 Staying informed of which call centers are and are not following the rules they should is obviously difficult, but all managers must ensure that systems are in place to avoid any lapse in standards.
-It only takes on misstep for customers to feel they have been mistreated.
+Customers feel mistreated by only one misstep.

 In any such case, said customer could contact the regulators and make them aware of oversights.
-This would lead to the aforementioned fines and leave the company in question’s reputation affected for the foreseeable future.
+This would lead to the aforementioned fines and leave the company’s reputation affected for the foreseeable future.

-Monitoring quality in call centers enables managers to identify cases in which agents fail to provide customers with the information or support required, or show signs of almost doing so.
-In this case, the QA system would enable call centers to avoid potentially damaging mistakes.
+Monitoring quality assurance in call centers enables managers to identify cases in which agents cannot provide customers with the information or support required, or show signs of almost doing so.
+Here, the QA system would enable call centers to avoid potentially damaging mistakes.

 Playvox QA software enables call centers to build bespoke scorecards to increase and maintain a high quality of service, based on specific factors.
 A scorecard is used to determine the effectiveness of an agent’s performance based on measurable benchmarks.

 Agents themselves can work to develop benchmarks in collaboration with managers and QA specialists.
-It’s vital that agents understand what will be included in the scorecard and why adhering to them matters.
-Having a quality department in your call center develop these scorecards can help to make sure all the most important aspects that contribute to a customer’s experience are covered.
+It’s vital that agents understand what the scorecard includes and why adhering to them matters.
+Having a quality department in your call center develop these scorecards can help to make sure all the most important aspects that contribute to a customer’s experience.

-By checking scorecards along with listening to interactions, managers and the QA team can ascertain how accurately a customer’s needs and expectations are met.
-They can be changed and refined over time, to accommodate any alterations in company practice or customer needs.
+By checking scorecards along with listening to interactions, managers and the QA team can determine how to accurately meet a customer’s needs and expectations.
+They change and refine over time to accommodate any alterations in company practice or customer needs.